-Future development of the east quarter within the Trilogy Plains ASP area will ensure compatibility with the Air Ranch Airport and adhere to all applicable regulations and restrictions as it relates to land use in proximity to aerodromes.
-The 30 NEF (Noise Exposure Forecast) contour related to aircraft noise from the Air Ranch Airport within the ASP is shown on Figure 5.
+Future development of the east quarter within the Trilogy Plains ASP area will ensure compatibility with the Air Ranch Airport and adhere to all applicable regulations and height restrictions as related to land use in proximity to aerodromes.
+The Noise Exposure Forecast (NEF) contours relate to aircraft noise from the Air Ranch Airport within the ASP, as shown in Figure 5.
 Noise contours are used to encourage compatible land use in the vicinity of the Airport.
 Within the Trilogy Plains ASP, residential uses are prohibited within the 30 NEF contour or higher.
+Maximum height restrictions for land uses within the vicinity of the Air Ranch Airport Runway 16/34, as shown in Figure 6, will be further defined at the NASP stage.
+Height restrictions are necessary to ensure the safety of aircraft at low altitudes if displaced from the runway centre line in the approach or missed approach phase.